yaelso/celadon-client/README.md

 - Current collected User Pokemon display, with data grabbed from PokeApi
 - EXP and level displays
 - Active Pokemon selection switches

+## Usage Notes
+This client repository lacks Firebase configuration keys!
+To run locally, you can hook up your own Firebase auth configuration values to the appropriate keys contained in `src/firebase.ts`.

 ## Installation
 1. Clone repository